guntribam/stack-demo/README.md

 * `fetchFromLocal`

   This is a traditional REDUX action.
 It is dispatched and processed locally.
-The type-name is a concatenation of the feature-name `fetch` plus the `fromLocal` type-name supplied to the `makeTypes` function in the `action.js` file above.
+The type-name is a concatenation of the feature-name `fetch`+`fromLocal`, the type-name supplied to the `makeTypes` function in the `action.js` file above.

 * `fetchFromApiResponse`

   This is the result of dispatching a REDUX action that was then processed by the `api`.
 If the `api` has data to return it will dispatch an action of type `<typeName>Response`.
-The type-name is concatenation of the feature-name `fetch` plus the originally dispatched type-name `fromApi` (supplied to the `makeTypes` function) plus the `api` response suffix `Response`
+The type-name is concatenation of the feature-name `fetch` + `fromApi`, the type-name supplied to the `makeTypes` function + `Response`, the `api` response suffix

 ### _app/src/service/fetch/selector.js_
 ```javascript